- Mobile Apps (SNAP cooking, Half my Plate, Neon to Nature, Walk Around NV) https://gethealthyclarkcounty.org/mobile-apps/

 - Eating Smart-Being Active – This curriculum is delivered to adults and addresses topics on: physical activity; nutrition and healthy lifestyle choices; food resource management (saving money at the grocery store); planning and preparing healthy meals and food safety.

-- NyECC Community Fitness Classes – Yoga and Qigong classes are taught to older adults on a weekly basis.
+- NyECC Community Fitness Classes – Yoga and Qigong classes are taught to older adults on a weekly basis in Pahrump and Tonopah.
 Weekly Karate classes are taught to youth and adults in conjunction with other life affirming and work skills programming.
+(Pahrump)

-- Healthy Pantries Initiative –Food security issues are addressed through monthly meetings with food pantry and community resource managers.
-NyECC will implement a gleaning program meant to facilitate partnerships between growers and food pantry managers that would increase fruit/veggie consumption of clients at food pantries.
-NyECC plans to maintain a demonstration garden on the NyECC campus for educational purposes.
+- Healthy Pantries Initiative – A SNAP-Ed Coordinator maintains a working relationship with local food pantry managers in addition to attending monthly Community Outreach Meetings where Food Security Issues are discussed.
+The Gleaning@NyECC Program was started in 2019 to facilitate partnerships between growers and food pantry managers that increase fruit/veggie consumption of clients at food pantries.
+NyECC maintains a demonstration garden on the NyECC campus for educational purposes as well as donations to food pantries.